mainmatter/svelte-workshop/0-welcome.iapresenter/text.md

 ---

 	1. Introduction to Svelte
-	2. Sveltekit basics
+	2. SvelteKit basics
 	3. Svelte components
-	4. Routing in Sveltekit
+	4. Routing
-	5. Testing in Sveltekit
+	5. Testing
 	6. Svelte stores
-	7. Form actions in Sveltekit
+	7. SvelteKit as a server

 ---